appakling/appakling.github.io/README.md

-# appak's "archive"
+# appak's github pages page
+just a funky website. here are the pages:
-projects I like and want to "archive" (copy and steal for later)
+- projects I like and want to "archive" (copy and steal for later)

-it started off as an unblocked site and is slowly turning into a big bookmark page lol
+created only bc I was bored of stealing other stuff :skull:

 ## TO DO